bbauska/front-end-web-ui/README.md

 This will install the Gulp globally so that you can use it in all projects.

 -   Next install Gulp to use within your project.
-To do this, go to the *conFusion* folder and type the following at the prompt:
+To do this, go to the <i>conFusion</i> folder and type the following at the prompt:

     **npm install gulp@3.9.1 --save-dev**